 12. Where do I find the application form?

 Please find the link to the online application form on the right hand side of this website.
-With this application form, you also apply for a scholarship.
+With this application form, you apply as a self funded candidate for EMMIR.

 13. Does EMMIR offer scholarships?